-Impact management outcome: Impacts on the environment are minimised during site establishment and the development footprint are kept to demarcated

-Impact Management Actions Ino polo po o polo di Manitarina Impact Management Actions Implementati lon Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence o person implementation implementation person compliance - A method statement must be provided by the contractor prior EPC Compliance with Duration of the ECO / ESA Daily Monthly to any onsite activity that includes the layout of the Contractor EMPR / Method construction Environmen construction camp in the form of a plan showing the location Statements phase al Contro of key infrastructure and services (where applicable), including Reports but not limited to offices, overnight vehicle parking areas, stores, the workshop, stockpile and lay down areas, hazardous materials storage areas (including fuels), the batching plant (if one is located at the construction camp), designated access routes, equipment cleaning areas and the placement of staff accommodation, cooking and ablution facilities, waste and wastewater management; Location of camps must be within approved area to ensure that the site does not impact on sensitive areas identified in the environmental assessment or site walk through; - Sites must be located where possible on previously disturbed areas; - The camp must be fenced in accordance with Section 5.5 : Fencing and gate installation; and - The use of existing accommodation for contractor staff, where possible, is encouraged.
+Impact management outcome: Impacts on the environment are minimised during site establishment and the development footprint are kept to demarcated development area.
+Impact Management Actions Implementati on Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence o person implementation implementation person rioquoricy compliance A method statement must be provided by the contractor prior to any onsite activity that includes the layout of the construction camp in the form of a plan showing the location of key infrastructure and services (where applicable), including but not limited to offices, overnight vehicle parking areas, stores, the workshop, stockpile and lay down areas, hazardous materials storage areas (including fuels), the batching plant (if one is located at the construction camp), designated access routes, equipment cleaning areas and the placement of staff accommodation, cooking and ablution facilities, waste and wastewater management; Location of camps must be within approved area to ensure that the site does not impact on sensitive areas identified in the environmental assessment or site walk through; Sites must be located where possible on previously disturbed areas; The camp must be fenced in accordance with Section 5.5: Fencing and gate installation; and The use of existing accommodation for contractor staff, where possible, is encouraged.
+EPC Compliance with EMPR / Method Statements Duration of the construction phase ECO / ESA Daily Monthly Environmen al Contro Reports